vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/human-benchmark-reaction-time-exercise-with-history.md

   general I'm a little faster in the morning than the evening, but I do feel like I am experiencing a slight overall improvement at least in the consistency with which I can get good latencies.

+* 2025-05-21: 268 ms moving average, placing me at the 19.12th
+  percentile.
+A few plays when fatigued have brought the average down;
+  the overall skill level remains similar to before.